Here’s another Lollapalooza video that Steve filmed back in ’96. It looks like he focused on his label’s acts for the Irvine show.

 Recorded by: Shayne Stacy Equipment used: Sony TCD-D7 and Coresound Binaural mics with bass roll off Transfer Equipment: Sony PCM-R500 and M-Audio Audiophile 2496 card

-Recorded by: Shayne Stacy Equipment used: Marantz PMD430 (like a Sony D5) and 2 Nakamichi CM-300 mics Transfer equipment: Nakamichi Dragon and M-Audio Audiophile 2496 card
+Recorded by: Arica Pelino Transfer by: Shayne Stacy Equipment used: Nakamichi Dragon and M-Audio Audiophile 2496 card